Posted on August 30, 2015

 Today I woke in a good mood twenty minutes before my alarm was due to ring.
 I got out of bed and carried out a meditation exercise which left me feeling at peace with the world.
 Today was going to be a good day.

 On my way to a meeting I was driving along a country road at what I considered to be an acceptable speed.
-From out of nowhere a large Mercedes GL350 zoomed up and remained no more than a meter behind me.
+From out of nowhere a large Mercedes GL350 zoomed up and sat a meter behind me.
 It was probably slightly further back but you get my drift.
+She was very close.

 I looked in my rear view mirror to see a woman at the wheel screaming into her mobile phone.
 As much as I felt sorry for the poor soul on the other end my irritation was growing at her careless disregard for my safety.
 She beeped her horn, which I ignored.
 My lack of response to her intimidation apparently left her no option but to overtake.
 As the car screeched past, her hand lingered far too long on the horn while she hurled abuse through her open window.
-Irritatingly she then pulled immediately in front of me in an effort to avoid a car on the opposite side of the road.
+Irritatingly, she then pulled immediately in front of me in an effort to avoid a car on the opposite side of the road forcing me to slam my foot on the break.
 Although there was no possibility of her hearing, primal instinct took over and I yelled back.

 COUNT TO 10……… I DON’T THINK SO!

 So where was my calm composure now?
 It had vanished as quickly as the elephant in the Siegfried and Roy magic trick.
 My shoulders were so tense they were up by my ears and my knuckles had turned white gripping the steering wheel.
 How dare she yell such abuse?
 She was driving appallingly and she was on the phone.
 If anyone couldn’t drive it was her.
 I felt irritable and short tempered for about an hour after.
 Why?
 Because I felt personally slighted.
-That woman had accused me of being a bad driver.
+That woman had implied I was a bad driver.

 Now, my personal growth books tell me that when people behave badly it should not be taken personally because it is often an expression of their inner turmoil; their own inner conflict and suffering.
 If she had pulled up behind someone else – unless the person in front was driving so fast she was unable to catch them in her Mercedes GL350 – she would have treated them exactly the same.